 ATP, as you’ll recall from school, is the most basic and immediate form of fuel used by all muscle cells.
-It’s the breakdown of ATP that stimulates the muscle contraction that drives human movement.
-Your muscles need to replenish ATP constantly during exercise or you’d quickly conk out.
+It’s the breakdown of ATP that stimulates the muscle contraction that drives the human movement.
+Your muscles need to replenish ATP constantly during exercise, or you’d quickly conk out.

 By burning fat and constantly creating ATP, you’re able to continue to function, move about and exercise for extended periods.
 But that makes it sound like fat burning is ‘pushing’ the process.
 In reality, the using-up of ATP in muscle contraction is creating the ‘pull’.
 This pull requires the body to act and oxidise fat to replenish it.

-Let’s just be clear though, your muscles can, and do, burn other things, notably carbohydrate and, to a much smaller degree, …. shudder…., muscle protein.
+Let’s just be clear though, your muscles can and do, burn other things, notably carbohydrate and, to a much smaller degree, …. shudder…., a muscle protein.
 If you were great at burning fat, you’d spare those other things.
 That sounds like a useful outcome!

 Why is the detail useful to know?

 Do we really need to know how fat burning works?
 It just happens doesn’t it?
 Well, sort of.
 But it works better in some people than others.